 Eligible beneficiaries

-Any living person or active organization you list as your beneficiary can get a life insurance payout if you die for any reason not listed above.
 This includes people who are incarcerated or unemployed, nonprofit organizations, and charities.
-As long as your beneficiaries have a bank routing number or mailing address to receive paper checks, you can rest assured they will be taken care of when you’re gone.
+As long as your beneficiaries can present valid identification to file a claim, and have a bank routing number or mailing address to receive paper checks, they can claim the money.

 What does life insurance cover?